grantcarthew/start-prototype/docs/cli/start-config-task.md

 Error: Task 'nonexistent' not found in configuration.

 Use 'start config task list' to see available tasks.
-Use 'start config task add' to add a new task.
+Use 'start assets add' to install from catalog or 'start config task new' to create custom.
 ```

 Exit code: 2